jgravois/winnow/README.md

 - ST_Contains: Features in the data must completely contain the passed-in geometry
 - ST_Intersects: Features in the data must intersect the passed-in geometry

-Can also specify the esri-style predicates `esriSpatialRelWithin, esriSpatialRelContains, esriSpatialRelIntersects`
+Can also specify esri-style predicates `esriSpatialRelWithin, esriSpatialRelContains, esriSpatialRelIntersects`

 ### `fields`
 An array that specifies fields should be returned from each features properties or attributes.
 Will also accept a comma-delimited string.